mitya777/mitya777.github.io/_posts/2015-03-15-gop-ferguson.markdown

 > ...a pattern or practice of unlawful conduct within the Ferguson Police Department that **violates the First, Fourth, and Fourteenth Amendments to the United States Constitution**, and federal statutory law.

-The first point of the [Tea Party Platform](http://www.teaparty-platform.com/) states:
+The first point of the [Tea Party Platform](http://www.teaparty-platform.com/) proclaims:

 > **Eliminate Excessive Taxes** - Excessively high taxes are a burden for those exercising their personal liberty to work hard and prosper as afforded by the Constitution.